porsche-design-system/porsche-design-system/packages/components/src/components/headline/headline.example.md

 ## Color

-A predefined default color associated with its theme is available but also inherit mode can be used to define a custom color.
+Predefined colors associated with its theme are available but also inherit mode can be used to define a custom color.

 <Playground :markup="colorMarkup" :config="config">
   <select v-model="color" aria-label="Select color">